Gennady Rozhdestvensky: Conducting

-Rozhdestvensky was considered a versatile conductor and a highly cultured musician with a supple stick technique.
-In moulding his interpretations, he gave a clear idea of the structural outlines and emotional content of a piece, combined with a performing style which melded logic, intuition and spontaneity.
-In the Soviet Union, he recorded extensively with the big three major contemporary soloists David Oistrakh (violin), Sviatoslav Richter (piano) and Mstislav Rostropovich (cello).
+Rozhdestvensky was considered a versatile conductor and highly cultured musician with a supple stick technique.
+In molding his interpretations, he gave a clear idea of the structural outlines and emotional content of a piece, combined with a performing style that melded logic, intuition and spontaneity.
+In the Soviet Union, he recorded extensively with David Oistrakh, Sviatoslav Richter, and Mstislav Rostropovich.

-Rozhdestvensky is featured in the documentary Notes interdites: scènes de la vie musicale en Russie Soviétique (English title: "The Red Baton"), which examines the hardships faced by musicians in the Soviet Union under Stalinism.
-In it, he describes the political situation and its impact on his life, as well as those of Shostakovich, Prokofiev, Stravinsky, Richter and other colleagues.
+Rozhdestvensky is featured in the documentary Notes interdites: scènes de la vie musicale en Russie Soviétique (English title: "The Red Baton"), which examines the hardships Soviet musicians faced under Stalinism.
+In it, he describes the political situation and its impact on his life, as well as those of Shostakovich, Prokofiev, Stravinsky, Richter, and other colleagues.
 The role of Tikhon Khrennikov, Secretary of the Union of Soviet Composers, is discussed extensively.
-As well, the documentary features Rozhdestvensky discussing the art of conducting, and includes footage of masterclasses, rehearsals with students from the Moscow Conservatory and Zürich's Tonhalle orchestra, as well as snippets of Rozhdestvensky conducting Shostakovich's 7th Symphony, Tchaikovsky's Romeo and Juliet, and Alfred Schnittke's Dead Souls.
+Rozhdestvensky also discusses the art of conducting, and there is footage of masterclasses, rehearsals with Moscow Conservatory students and Zürich's Tonhalle orchestra, as well as snippets of Rozhdestvensky conducting Shostakovich's 7th Symphony, Tchaikovsky's Romeo and Juliet, and Alfred Schnittke's Dead Souls.

 Shostakovich interpreter

 In 2016, Rozhdestvensky was awarded the 7th International Shostakovich Prize for his contribution to the interpretation of the work of Dmitri Shostakovich.
 At Edinburgh in 1964, he conducted the first performance outside the Soviet Union of the 4th symphony.
 His 1983 recording of the 8th symphony is considered a classic.
-He edited the second volume of the collected works of Shostakovich published in 1984, including the Symphony No. 3 and Symphony No. 4.
+He edited the second volume of Shostakovich's collected works, published in 1984, including Symphony No. 3 and Symphony No. 4.